DataPoint-Armenia/vortan_tools/README.md

 ## About

-Tools to produce Armenian n-gram frequencies from corpora.
+(todo) Tools to produce Armenian n-gram frequencies from corpora.

 ## Documentation